 Figure 1.
-Impact simulation and moving averages (millions of euros) Figure 2.
-Main characteristics of impact studies7 Figure 3.
-Savings due to cases of anticompetitive practices (3-year moving averages, millions of euros) Figure 4.
-Savings due to merger control cases (3-year moving averages, millions of euros) 22 Figure 5.
-Results of the sensitivity analysis for anticompetitive practices (3-year moving averages in millions of euros) Figure 6.
-Results of the sensitivity analysis for mergers (3-year moving averages in millions of euros)
+Main characteristics of impact studies 4 Figure 2.
+Savings due to prosecution of anticompetitive practices (millions of euros) 21 Figure 3.
+Savings due to merger control cases (millions of euros) 23 Figure 4.
+Results of the sensitivity analysis for anticompetitive practices (euros) 26 Figure 5.
+Results of the sensitivity analysis for mergers (euros) 27